How to make this paper multiplication fortune teller game at home. Great math game to practice math facts and make it fun.

-First fold your paper into a square and cut off the extra end, then fold all four points into the middle and flip the paper over, then fold all four points in to the center again.
+First fold your paper into a square and cut off the extra end.
+Then fold all four points into the middle and flip the paper over.
+Next, fold all four points in to the center again.

 It has just enough spots for practicing the main one digit facts they will use most.
-Just make one fortune teller for each number they are practicing and it is a really inexpensive way to make math facts fun!
+Just make one fortune teller for each number they are practicing.
+It is a really inexpensive way to make math facts fun!